mozilla/bigquery-etl/README-CLAUDE-CODE.md

 ### Contributing

-To contribute the the PoC, create a feature branch from `claude-bqetl-poc`, commit your changes, and open a pull request to merge into `claude-bqetl-poc` (not `main`).
+To contribute this PoC, create a feature branch from `claude-bqetl-poc`, commit your changes, and open a pull request to merge into `claude-bqetl-poc` (not `main`).

 ### Why Custom Instructions?